james3roberts/261DaysOfCode/README.txt

 a quick google search but I feel that at this point that shoud just be common sense.
 Anyway tonight I will keep working on the scraper.
 So I was able to find the div tag that holdes all of the jobs listing.
 So I was able to gather all of that and pull it to my screen.
 I now know that i need to use the pull request in the cli to be able to edit the read me this is done by git pull name of file and branch.
+Day 5.
+Tomorrow I hope to move this list of notes to a google doc and just uss this as a read me.
+It does not make sense to put this will the code at this time. but I did put some more work on the scraper.
+I hope that this will be a short week at school so that I can get more of this project done.